Back in childhood, and later into the years of becoming a lover of films, the horror/slasher genre was rarely on my radar.

 Focus in August remained on Through the End of Time, a revision of The Dragon Princess, and work on my new novella, along with pages written for my new play.
 If all goes well, 2024 will be a year of submitting these projects to agents and publishing houses, with readings and self-publication mixed in.

-Speaking of the self-publishing world, it's creeping closer to the season for Of Snow Forts and Santa.
+Speaking of the self-publishing world, it is creeping closer to the season for Of Snow Forts and Santa.
 This remains one of my favorite stories and the support over the years for this book has been wonderful.
 So, keep the book in mind when the holiday season approaches, if you haven't had a chance to read it (or to share with the kids in your life).

 If you haven't been following along, here is a sampling of what I've been writing over on my blog: